petersuhm/petersuhm.com/content/php-package-development-like-a-boss.md

 }
 ```

-Next step is to get a green test, so let´s implement the necessary code:
+Next step is to get a green test, so let's implement the necessary code:

 ```php
 # packages/guru/src/Petersuhm/Guru/Guru.php